dotnet/runtime/docs/design/coreclr/jit/investigate-stress.md

 - **0x4** &ndash; GC on every allowable JITed instr.
 - **0x8** &ndash; GC on every allowable R2R instr.
 - **0xF** &ndash; GC only on a unique stack trace.

+### Common combinations

+**0x1 | 0x2** &ndash; 0x3 are "in the VM".
+Failures in 0x1 or 0x2 can be due to VM-related reasons, like lack of GC reporting/pinning in interop frames.

+**0x4 | 0x8** &ndash; 0xC runs GC stress for each JIT generated instruction (either dynamically or AOT, in R2R).
+Failures in 0x4 or 0x8 typically mean a failure in GC info.
+Only happens once for any instruction, so can miss failures that only occur on non-first GCs.
+This mode replaces the target instuction with a with breakpoint instruction and that affects disassembly.